MorElf7/cs326-final-nu/docs/final.md

 ## d.
 Matches page:

-This is a page to display all the users that have matched with the logged in user and their information, including their routes info, their name and description, as well as a link to their profile page.
+This is a page to display all the users that have matched with the logged in user and their information, including their routes info, their name and description.
 There would be a nav bar at the top to redirect the user to their home page.

 ## e.
 Profile page: